Every so often, Microsoft releases a really cool feature, one of which I’ve recently come across called the Active Directory Recycle Bin.

 When you enable Active Directory Recycle Bin, any deleted Active Directory objects are preserved and can be restored in their entirety to the same state that they were in before deletion.
 For example, restored user accounts automatically regain all group memberships and corresponding access rights that they had immediately prior to deletion.

-Unfortunately for us IT admins, Microsoft doesn’t enable the Active Directory Recycle Bin by default.
+Unfortunately for us IT admins (my cohorts from SysAid and me included), Microsoft doesn’t enable the Active Directory Recycle Bin by default.

 First you must verify your forest functional level is at least Windows Server 2008 R2.